Sampreet/numerical-techniques/README.md

 # Numerical Techniques

-> A collection of numerical methods taught as a part of coursework.
+> A collection of numerical methods for simulations in Phyiscs.

 ## Executing the Codes